ibrahim-embaby/arabity/README.md

 # Arabity

-Arabity is designed to connect car owners with qualified mechanics in their area.
-Whether you need routine maintenance, or repairs, our platform makes it easy to find a reputable mechanic who can get the job done.
+Arabity connects car owners with qualified mechanics for routine maintenance or repairs.

+Whether you need routine maintenance such as oil changes and brake inspections, or more extensive repairs, Arabity makes it easy to connect with reputable mechanics who have the skills and expertise to get the job done right.
+By using Arabity, car owners can feel confident that their vehicles are in good hands and receive top-notch service.

 [Demo - Visit Now](https://arabity-fzmr.onrender.com) 🚀